ethanblake4/dart_eval/docs/typed-globals.md

 the existing Future.delayed timing assertion, which passes in isolation.
 Generated files are current and the ARM64 arithmetic path remains at 38 instructions.

-## Next checkpoint
+## Future optimization

-Completed by the [exception checkpoint](typed-exceptions.md).
-The plan below is retained as the scope of that follow-up.

-Implement exception handling and finally blocks before suspension.
-Define handler metadata and frame unwinding, preserve values used by catch/finally blocks in spills, and ensure return, break, continue and rethrow retain their pending completion through finally.
-Reuse the frontend's existing exception IR.
-Check nested calls, closure frames and failed global initialization across unwinding, then rerun the existing exception tests and full suite.
-Keep handler metadata out of the arithmetic loop's live registers and reinspect the full ARM64 probe.

-Remaining representation and bridge-method argument failures stay in the migration report.
-Default/tearoff call adapters, frame cache behavior and multiple-register record results remain separate performance work.
-Future Map/Set intrinsics can still use existing object registers and the shared instruction generator.
+Default and tearoff call adapters, frame cache behavior, and multiple-register record results remain separate performance work.
+Future collection intrinsics can use existing object registers and the shared instruction generator.